International Coral Reef Initiative: Governance

 The governing body of ICRI is its General Meetings, held at least annually and where members can adopt decision, resolutions and recommendations on specific topics.
-ICRI has also encouraged since its inception the holding of regional meetings and workshops to develop coordinated regional responses to coral reef threats.
+ICRI has also encouraged the holding of regional meetings and workshops to develop coordinated regional responses to coral reef threats.
 The most active region in this regard has been East Asia which holds annual regional ICRI workshops.

 Networks and committees

 ICRI has established Operational Networks and temporary Ad Hoc Committees, which are working groups set-up on a temporary basis to progress specific issues or tackle specialized topics related to coral reef management.
 The most well-known Operational Network is the Global Coral Reef Monitoring Network which produces global and regional reports on the status of coral reefs on a regular basis.
-Information provide bolo Tara Tara bolo Tara Tara management and conservation decisions.

 ICRI and the United Nations

 Although ICRI is not a United Nations body, it is regularly cited in UN documents such as Secretary General Reports.
 Most recently, it was cited in resolution adopted by the United Nations General Assembly at its 67th session in November 2012.

+The International Coral Reef Initiative has had non-legally binding frameworks and agreements as well as legally binding agreements to create a basis of cooperation on the international level for protecting coral reefs and marine life.
+One of the most relevant legally binding agreements made for the ICRI is the United Nations Convention on the Law of the Sea (UNCLOS).
+The UNCLOS was established in 1982 and is often referred to the "constitution of the oceans".
+UNCLOS has been designed for widespread access across the globe and a great number of the articles are committed to the safeguarding of marine environments.
+These articles of the United Nations Convention on the Law of the Sea include the responsibility for countries to avert, decrease, and monitor land-based causes of pollution like litter, soil pollution, oil spills and other toxic chemicals, etc.